npaul711/SQL/README.md

 # SQL

-Small collection of SQL work
+Small collection of SQL works.
+There are some queries and creation of tables